tony-farias/veeva-databricks-xpage/README.md

-# Veeva CRM X-Page with Databricks AI/BI
+# Veeva CRM X-Page with Databricks AI/BI, Databricks Model Serving and Databricks SQL

 A Veeva Vault CRM X-Page that embeds Databricks AI/BI Genie and SQL-powered Next Best Actions directly into the HCP engagement view.